artificially-ai/scala_tutorial/README.md

 - All exceptions in Scala are Runtime.

 To get a glimpse on how it all works, have a look at the ```Computer.scala``` class and the ```ComputerScript.scala```.
 Remember: if you don't explicitly check them, they will look ugly on the console, browser, etc.

+#### Inheritance (Subclasses)

+- Just like with Java, the keyword ```extends``` is used to denote inheritance, a is-a relationship.
+- Again, like in Java, attributer that belong to the superclass are sent to its constructor.
+- And guess what, polymorphism also applies.

+But wait!
+That doesn't have anything to do with Java, that's all about Object Orientation.
+Ah, we are fine! ;)